redbooth/aerofs-sdk-python/README.md

 AeroFS Python SDK
 ==

+*Work in progress.*

+*Not officially endorsed by AeroFS at this time.*

-AeroFS-Python-SDK is what you might guess it is -- an AeroFS API client written in Python.
+An AeroFS API SDK written in Python.

-News
---

-This project is a work in progress.
-Stay tuned for updates.